pjhoughton/HomeLab/README.md

 Click on Advanced tab - AMD CBS - FCH Common options - FCH Common options set to always on.

   - Ensure virtualization is enabled

+####  Configure NAS

+I mostly use the NAS as datastore but I do currently use the Synology Plex App although this could  just as easily be a Docker container.

 ####  XCP-NG & Xen Orchestrtor